decision-making-mike/sql-postgresql-learning/README.md

 ## 31 Oct, 2024 (day 18)

-I have added description of tables.
+I have added descriptions of tables.

 I have decided that currently I will not try to implement all the dependencies of tables I have specified in the model.
 It seems a better option to first read the documentation a bit.
 I may try to implement them when I will learn how to do it.
 But as I know not when exactly shall it be, and if at all, I have anyway decided to archive the model.
 This way I need not to update both the model and the database, should I decide to make changes in the database.
 So, there shall be less room for a bug.